 The Christmas Market

 Each year, one of the best Christmas markets in the Netherlands is held in the very heart of the city.
+The market hosts Bavarian style chalets serving everything from Christmas snacks and drinks to festive-themed souvenirs.
 Other Gouda Christmas highlights include a massive ice skating rink illuminated by a thousand twinkling lights decorating the Stadhuis.

 Nearby, stalls sell mulled wine, soup, and hot chocolate.
-Nearby, a gigantic Norwegian Christmas tree provides the backdrop for festive events, including free concerts in the world-famous Sint-Janskerk (St. Jan’s church).
+Close to this, a gigantic Norwegian Christmas tree provides the backdrop for festive events, including free concerts in the world-famous Sint-Janskerk (St. Jan’s church).